Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson7/Lesson7.md

 **TODO:** Using the URLSession implementation steps covered so far, complete the implementation of the `fetchNasaDailyImage()` in the starter app and present Nasa's Astronomy Picture of the Day to your users.

 **NOTES:**
-1. At the time of this writing, Nasa's pic of the day was: https://apod.nasa.gov/apod/image/1902/FoxFur_new_color_2048px.jpg
+1. At the time of this writing, NASA's pic of the day was: https://apod.nasa.gov/apod/image/1902/FoxFur_new_color_2048px.jpg

 2. To get the latest pic of the day:
-- Launch the demo URL in your browser: https://api.nasa.gov/planetary/apod?api_key=DEMO_KEY
+- Launch the demo URL in your browser -- this will only return **metadata** for NASA's pic of the day: https://api.nasa.gov/planetary/apod?api_key=DEMO_KEY
-- find the `hdurl` node and copy it into your iOS project
+- in the metadata returned, find the `hdurl` node and copy it into your iOS project

 *For clues, see the URLSession implementation details of the `fetchHeaderData()` function.*